Lukas1818/mqttrepetierserver/README.md

 Installation: copy repeqtt.py and repeqtt.conf in a directory optionally you can add a cron schedule on linux or ar scheduled job on windows

-Running for the first time: launch python repeqtt.py, it has 2 command line options: -f only create openhab files -b create broker definition in repetier.things file, only if also -f is specified on command line.
-It will create 3 files, you can place them into the appropiate directory under openhab

-Running: launch python repeqtt.py optionally on linux you can create a cron job to start the script every x seconds/minutes/hours tha same on windows.

 REPEQTT.CONF this is the configuration files, it uses an ini like structure:

 [upsqtt]